 Section 1. - Name of Town; succession to rights, powers and obligations; powers and duties generally.

-The inhabitants of the Town of Bethel Acres, within the boundaries as now established or as hereafter established in the manner provided by law, shall continue to be a body politic and corporate by name the Town of Bethel Acres, and under that name and style shall have perpetual succession; and as such, they and their successors shall succeed to own and possess all the property, whether real, personal or mixed, and all the rights, privileges, franchises, powers, and immunities now belonging to, possessed, or enjoyed by the present corporation known as the Town of Bethel Acres; that said municipal corporation shall be subject to and liable for all debts, judgments, bonds, notes, and other legal obligations for which the present corporation is now legally bound; that the said municipal corporation and its successors, in said corporate name of the Town of Bethel Acres, shall have power to sue and be sued, plead and be impleaded, complain, intervene, and defend in all courts; that it shall have the power to make contracts, to take and acquire property, by purchase or otherwise, and to hold, sell, lease, convey, or otherwise dispose of, any real or personal property within or without the limits of said Town; that it shall also have, exercise, and enjoy such other and additional powers, rights, privileges, franchises, and immunities as are granted and conferred by any other part of this Charter; that it may make and use a corporate seal and alter the same at the pleasure of its board of trustees.
+The inhabitants of the Town of Bethel Acres, within the boundaries as now established or as hereafter established in the manner provided by law, shall continue to be a body politic and corporate by name the Town of Bethel Acres, and under that name and style shall have perpetual succession; and as such, they and their successors shall succeed to own and possess all the property, whether real, personal or mixed, and all the rights, privileges, franchises, powers, and immunities now belonging to, possessed, or enjoyed by the present corporation known as the Town of Bethel Acres; that said municipal corporation shall be subject to and liable for all debts, judgments, bonds, notes, and other legal obligations for which the present corporation is now legally bound; that the said municipal corporation and its successors, in said corporate name of the Town of Bethel Acres, shall have power to sue and be sued, plead and be impleaded, complain, intervene, and defend in all courts; that it shall have the power to make contracts, to take and acquire property, by purchase or otherwise, and to hold, sell, lease, convey, or otherwise dispose of, any real or personal property within or without the limits of said Town; that it shall also have, exercise, and enjoy such other and additional powers, rights, privileges, franchises, and immunities as are granted and conferred by any other part of this Charter; that it may make and use a corporate seal and alter the same at the pleasure of its board of trustees; that it may adopt a town flag and alter the same at the pleasure of its board of trustees.

 The Town shall have the power to engage directly or indirectly in advocacy calculated to influence legislative and administrative matters at all levels of government.